Why not exercise tomorrow by walking in Venice?

 Or in Cairo, or in Rome, or England's Cotswolds?

-The hard part is choosing where you want to walk because we have Virtual Walk Scenery DVDs filmed in numerous beautiful locations in Italy, the United Kingdom, Egypt, and the USA including Hawaii.
-To see the complete list of DVDs available, please click here or to watch video samples of our walks, click here.
+The hard part is choosing where you want to walk because we have Virtual Walk Scenery DVDs filmed in over 50 beautiful locations in Italy, the United Kingdom, Ireland, Egypt, Turkey, France, Canada, and the USA including Hawaii, Maine, Florida, North and South Carolina, and California.

-Exercisers Love These Virtual Walks!
+Exercisers Love Our Virtual Walks!

 “Hi!
 My husband and I just absolutely enjoyed your walking tour of Rome... neither of us can believe how quickly our workout flew by!
 It was almost as great as being there!!
 We've already purchased the rest of the Italy dvd's and would love to know if and when you plan to release any more...either of Italy or France.
 I would buy them right away!!!
 Thank you so much...keep traveling and making these wonderful dvd's.
 It really helps us to want to stay in shape!
-Arlene ”
+Arlene ” Read more customer comments here.

 It's So Easy to Exercise and Lose Weight